-Update: I am pleased to announce availability of my ‘en & Ink Drawing Workbooks at Amazon and other online retailers.
-You can get more information about them here.
+Update: I am pleased to announce availability of my Pen & Ink Drawing Workbooks at Amazon and other online retailers.
 With fully illustrated examples and hands on exercises, they are a great way to get started drawing with pen and ink.
 Available for just $6 (US) , try them today.

 - Dense Bush with few visible twigs: